A T1D’s Guide to Natural Disaster

 “I used to tell my kids to pack anything special they wanted to keep in a plastic container (to be left behind).
 We were lucky that our house flooded because of broken pumps and not the levy.
 I had some friends who lost everything though (in terms of property), and it was those people who said, ‘Everything is replaceable except for my family.’”

 Being type 1 or a parent to a type 1 diabetes (T1D) means being prepared—not only for the day-to-day challenges, but also, and more importantly, for disaster.
 Whether it’s an earthquake, fire, flood, or simple power shortage, you’ll need certain supplies to ensure your safety or the safety of your loved one.
 When creating your T1D Emergency Kit, assemble these essentials, so when it’s go-time, there’s no stopping you.

 Your Container Should Be

 Any prescription or over-the-counter drug that’s a part of your regimen.
 Make sure to keep medicines in their original containers for easy identification.
 Include a list of all prescriptions and a copy of your health insurance details in case you need to refill them.

 A complete list of all medications you take and when you take them.
 Include any medication allergies.
 Also, list your physician and emergency contact information.

-Diabetes tag or medical bracelet that indicates that you are a Type 1 diabetic
+Diabetes tag or medical bracelet that indicates that you are a person with T1D.

 Blood Glucose Meter